briandunnington/briandunnington.github.com/_posts/durable_functions_an_eventstarted_event_is_required.md

-Title: Durable Functions error - 'An EventStarted event is required'
+Title: Durable Functions error - 'An ExecutionStarted event is required'
 Date: 2023.11.02
-Summary: The solution to InvalidOperationException with 'An EventStarted event is required' when running or migrating Durable Functions to Isolated process
+Summary: The solution to InvalidOperationException with 'An ExecutionStarted event is required' when running or migrating Durable Functions to Isolated process
 Image: http://briandunnington.github.io/images/eventstarted_event_required.png

 <div class="hero-unit">
-<h1>Durable Functions error - 'An EventStarted event is required'</h1>
+<h1>Durable Functions error - 'An ExecutionStarted event is required'</h1>
-<p>The solution to InvalidOperationException with 'An EventStarted event is required' when running or migrating Durable Functions to Isolated process</p>
+<p>The solution to InvalidOperationException with 'An ExecutionStarted event is required' when running or migrating Durable Functions to Isolated process</p>
 </div>

 We have been migrating our Azure Functions to the new [isolated process model](isolated) and for the most part, it has been fairly straight-forward.
 However, the most recent function app I was migrating used Durable Functions and I kept getting a strange error: